rosetta-ai/rosetta_recsys2019/README.md

-# 2019 ACM RecSys Challenge RosettaAI Solution
+# The 5th Place Solution to The 2019 ACM RecSys Challenge by Rosetta.ai

 <a href="https://rosetta.ai/"><img src="https://www.rosetta.ai/images/logo.png" height="90" ></a>